Section 33 - Document affecting personal privacy

 The agency does have recent contact details of the former employee but has not been able to locate contact details for the liquidator of the wound-up company.

-It is not practicable to consult with the wound-up company.
-It is practicable to consult with the former employee.
+It is not reasonably practicable to consult with the wound-up company.
+It is likely to be reasonably practicable to consult with the former employee.

 Professional Standard 7.1 requires agencies to consider all relevant factors when determining if consultation is practicable and provides examples of factors that may be relevant when deciding whether to consult.